 Find Your Mentor

-Most recently, she was the executive editor of VICE.com where she ran the newsroom, overseeing everything from major editorial projects, investigative features, to daily story selection.
+Prior to joining The Wall Street Journal, she was the executive editor of VICE.com where she ran the newsroom, overseeing everything from major editorial projects, investigative features, to daily story selection.
 She also wrote the journalistic ethics and policy guidelines for the newsroom, and is incredibly proud of creating and developing a network of young journalists who reported on issues that mattered to them on Instagram and Snapchat.
 Her absolute favorite thing to do, though, was guest-host the daily podcast.

-Prior to that she had a very diverse career working as the managing editor of a fast-paced innovation news site, a consultant for the Wikimedia Foundation, an associate editor at Doubleday Canada, and a reporter and fact checker and Toronto Life magazine and Torontoist.
+Before that she had a very diverse career working as the managing editor of a fast-paced innovation news site, a consultant for the Wikimedia Foundation, an associate editor at Doubleday Canada, and a reporter and fact checker and Toronto Life magazine and Torontoist.